The Woodfin Boys of Rutherford County

 |Battle of Missionary Ridge|

-For two months, Union and Federal troops were camped facing each other and the soldiers reached an informal agreement that they wouldn't fire on each other until the next full-scale assault.
+For two months, Union and Confederate troops were camped facing each other.
+The soldiers reached an informal agreement that they wouldn't fire on each other until the next full-scale assault.
 With their lines only 100 yards apart, Hampton said "we became very friendly exchanging tobacco for coffee and reading each other's newspapers when the officers were not watching us."

 After Chickamauga, the depleted 18th and 26th regiments were combined and put under the command of Lt.
 Col. Butler while Col. Palmer was recuperating.
 In early November, Brown's Brigade was transferred to a division headed by Major-General Carter Stevenson, a Virginian and West Pointer who had come to Chattanooga after the fall of Vicksburg.
 His headquarters was high on Lookout Mountain at the Cravens House where his porch commanded a spectacular view of the city below.
 Some of the soldiers in Brown's Brigade had an even better view from the artillery positions on the mountain's highest point.